voronianski/jquery.avgrund.js/README.md

 	setEvent: 'click', // use your event like 'mouseover', 'touchmove', etc.
 	onLoad: function (elem) { ... }, // set custom call before popin is inited..
 	onUnload: function (elem) { ... }, // ..and after it was closed
+	afterComplete: function (elem) { ... }, // fire after the popin has been loaded and displayed
 	template: 'Your string content goes here..' // or function (elem) { ... }, or selector $('.content') });
 ```